 The School of Psychology also hosts International students wishing to complete a full degree.
 These students will enrol in a relevant Faculty (Usually Science or Arts, depending on their interests , but students can also complete a psychology major in a number of combined degrees e.g. with Law, Commerce, Medicine etc.) and progress through the Psychology program from Year 1.
 The duration of the undergraduate degree is usually 3 years full time, or 4 with Honours (although Summer School may allow students to "catch up" on Junior level psychology courses during January/February, and combined degrees take more than 3 years).
 Students of sufficient merit may then have the option of progressing to postgraduate study.

-If you would like to apply to study Psychology as part of a full undergraduate degree, International students should complete the undergraduate application form at:
+If you would like to apply to study Psychology as part of a full undergraduate degree, International students should consult the information available at:

 International students wishing to undertake postgraduate training with the School of Psychology have a number of options.
 Applicants must already hold a degree with Honours in Psychology.
 Entry is based on performance in Honours, although experience and research history may be taken into account for applicants interested in research degrees.
 An interview may also be required.
 Only applicants with a good undergraduate record are encouraged to apply.
-The School offers both postgraduate research (theoretical and empirical) and clinical degrees, including the Doctor of Clinical Psychology.
+The School offers both postgraduate research (theoretical and empirical) and clinical degrees, including the Master of Clinical Psychology and the Master of Clinical Psychology/Doctor of Philosophy.
 Applications for research degrees are considered year round.
 Application forms can be obtained from the Faculty of Science at: